-I have worked for several years in a Family Centre and before that in a busy Occupational Therapy Department.
+As well as working in private practice I worked for several years in a Family Centre and before that in a busy Occupational Therapy Department.

-I work with clients experiencing a wide variety of issues around bereavement, relationship and family difficulties.
+I help clients who are experiencing a wide variety of issues around anxiety and panic attacks, bereavement, relationship and family difficulties.
 These could be current or historical but are having a negative impact on their lives.
-These difficulties can lead to depression, anxiety and low self-esteem, addictive or obsessive behaviour.
-I also see clients with a history of abuse and sexual identity issues.
+These difficulties can lead to depression, anxiety and low self-esteem, and addictive or obsessive behaviour.
+I also help clients with a history of abuse and sexual identity issues.

-I also work with clients who are experiencing difficulties in their working lives, whether the issues are related to workplace stress or issues in their personal life that are impacting on work.
+Other clients are experiencing difficulties in their working lives, whether the issues are related to workplace stress or issues in their personal life that are impacting on work.